Paying For Care

 If you, or a member of your family, need care and support you may be entitled to help with the cost.
-You can contact your local Council, who will assess your care needs.
+You will need to contact your local Council, who has a duty to assess your care needs.

 - Whether you have care needs, for example as a result of disabilities or health problems

-- Whether you are eligible for social care services from the council
+- Whether you are eligible for financial help from the council

 - If you are eligible, how those needs can be met